NTIG-Uppsala/florist-website/README.md

 ### Development Page
 - [Page](http://www.itgwebb.se/klass/webb2/christoffer/dev/florist-celeber)
-#### How to use devpage
+#### How to use DevPage
-- Code to devpage
+- Code to DevPage
-- Pull code from devpage to local
+- Pull code from DevPage to local
 - Commit local to GitHub **git commit** (Do not use -m "")
-- Tests will run in pre-commit on devpage
+- Tests will run in pre-commit on DevPage
-- If errors in validation, terminate commit in VIM, then **git reset --soft HEAD**
+- If errors in the validation, terminate commit in VIM, then **git reset --soft HEAD**
 - If validation passes, write a message in VIM and commit
 - Code will now be live